hadas21/hadass-game-of-gits/sad-tale.md

 Regent.
 He is surely honorable and will lead a long and prosperous life.
 Ned Stark went to King's landing where he made lots of friends and lived happily ever after...
 He definitely didn't get axe murdered.
-Really, Ned died and it was terrible
+Really, Ned died and it was terriblegit status

+this is master